-As shown in Table 6, teacher-respondents perceived their professional readiness in inclusive classroom settings as “Very High” as indicated in the overall mean value of 3.69.
-This means that they had strong belief that they can adapt lessons that will suit diverse learners, they are able to design tasks which allow learners to progress at different levels, they can modify assessments so learners can express understanding in varied ways, they can manage classroom challenges while attending to individual learners, and they feel capable of applying inclusive strategies in everyday teaching.
+Table 6 shows that, teacher-respondents perceived their professional readiness in inclusive classroom settings as “Very High” as indicated in the overall mean value of 3.69.
+This means that they have a strong belief that they can adapt lessons that will suit diverse learners, they can design tasks which allow learners to progress at different levels, they can modify assessments so learners can express understanding in varied ways, they can manage classroom challenges while attending to individual learners, and they feel capable of applying inclusive strategies in everyday teaching.

 Dignath et al. (2022) defined professional readiness as teachers’ perceived competence, pedagogical skills, and instructional knowledge in implementing inclusive teaching strategies.
 It is the ability to work well with others and display situationally and culturally appropriate demeanor and behavior (Camp, 2026).
 Very high readiness of the respondents in terms of this aspect means that they could be able to handle inclusive classroom situations professionally.
 This could be maintained by providing continuous professional development activities for teachers.
-Funding and other support may be provided so that all teachers are given a chance to experience training, seminars, and other activities; it may be in school, division, region, national, and international level.
+Funding and other support may be provided so that all teachers are given a chance to experience training, seminars, and other activities; it may be at the school, division, region, national, and international levels.

+3.2.3 Perceived Contextual Readiness of Inclusive Education Teachers

 Table 7.
-Perceived Contextual Readiness of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Indicators and means of Perceived Contextual Readiness